 Completion Rate: Jan.
 1 through Dec.
 2019 (Graduates of 2019)

-Below is the number of students who completed the program within the stated program length.
-The annual benchmark established by the program is 80%.
+28 of 32 students completed the program within the stated program length.
+The annual completion rate was 88% and the benchmark established by the program is 80%.

 Credentialing Examination Pass Rate (2016-20)